godot-rust/book/src/godot-api/functions.md

 // Declare arguments as a slice of variants. let args = &["string".to_variant(), 42.to_variant()];

+// Or better, use the vslice! macro for this: let args = vslice!["string", 42];

 // Call the method dynamically. let val: Variant = node.call("my_method", args);